Is Reactjs Open Source? A Guide to Project Sourcing.

 This is also known as inversion of control.
 For example, in a framework, a lot of the decisions about how things work under the hood have been already made for you.
 In a framework such as Angular, these decisions have been made by the creators.
 They have implemented their opinionated code structure and you are very much working inside the constraints of what they have provided.

 - HTTP requests

-- This in handled by a module that Angular has provided
+- This is handled by a module that Angular has provided

 - Routing system

-- Angular has created their own system of routing that is ready to use
+- Angular has created its own system of routing that is ready to use

 - Styling Structure